SubhajL/swoc-social-listening-full-stack/.tasks/task-refactor-stationcardeditedit-auth.md

      - ProtectedRoute.tsx (route guard component)

 ## Task Progress
+- 2025-03-14_13:00:00 [SUCCESSFUL]: Moved UI state to Jotai atoms for consistency and reduced local component state
 - 2025-03-14_12:00:00 [SUCCESSFUL]: Implemented edge case handling for all stations of a type being removed and enhanced error recovery for synchronization failures
 - 2025-03-14_11:00:00 [SUCCESSFUL]: Optimized performance with memoization, stable references, and reduced re-renders in StationCardEdit and related hooks
 - 2025-03-14_10:00:00 [SUCCESSFUL]: Enhanced error handling and user feedback for API calls and navigation with centralized error handling utility